-Conse olidated 2015 2014 \$ \$ Accounting, secretarial and corporate service fees paid or payable to Corporate Consultants Pty Ltd, a company in which Mr Gajewski and Mr Shah have beneficial interests.
-169,586 106,804 Rental fees for the sub-lease of furnished office space paid or payable to Corporate Consultants Pty Ltd, a company in which Mr Gajewski and Mr Shah have beneficial interests.
-34,178 28,909 In-country technical consulting fees paid or payable to Coresco AG, a company in which Mr Eckhof has a beneficial interest, for services provided by a consultant other than Mr Eckhof - 131,452 Balances due to Directors and Director Related Entities at year end - included in trade creditors and accruals 22,366 24,554
+Consolidated 2016 2015 \$ \$ Accounting, secretarial and corporate service fees paid or payable to Corporate Consultants Pty Ltd, a company in which Mr Gajewski and Mr Shah have beneficial interests.
+183,853 169,586 Rental fees for the sub-lease of furnished office space paid or payable to Corporate Consultants Pty Ltd, a company in which Mr Gajewski and Mr Shah have beneficial interests.
+34,088 34,178 Balances due to Directors and Director Related Entities at year end - included in trade creditors and accruals 50,674 22,366